zonbrisad/bashplates/README.md

 Bashplates is a template to ease rapid development of bash shellscripts.

 ## Features
-- Handler for subcommands
+- Handler for commands
-- Built in Documantation handling of subcommands
+- Built in Documantation handling of commands
 - logfile function
 - Simple error/message handling
 - Check if root user